 However, given that there’s simply no shortage of reasons to party these days, one should also be aware of the “smart casual” or “cocktail casual” dress code.
 As the name implies, smart casual cocktail attire for men offers a little more flexibility.
 That means you can theoretically ditch the tie, or throw on a tailored blazer instead of the two-piece suit.
 Also acceptable under the men’s smart casual cocktail dress code, or men’s party wear, are things like nice denim pants and stylish slip-on shoes.

 What’s most important is that you know for certain what the occasion calls for.
 If you’re meeting friends for drinks at a nice restaurant, smart casual cocktail attire will suffice.
-But if you’re going to a wedding or anniversary as a guest, whether it’s summer, winter, autumn or spring, stick with the traditional men’s cocktail dress code and you’ll be turning heads for all the right reasons.
+But if you’re going to a wedding or anniversary as a guest, whether it’s summer, winter, autumn or spring, stick with the traditional Get Your Head in the Game with NIVEA Men’s New Protect & Care Range for all the right reasons.

 Summer cocktail attire shouldn’t differ dramatically – in most cases – from winter cocktail attire at occasions or events such as a wedding.
 Destination weddings on a beach, with a specified less formal dress code, would be an obvious exception.